VCHRI supports research at VCH and provides easy-to-use resources to help researchers expand their reach and engage more potential study participants.

 - Research Awareness Materials

-- VCHRI has developed many informational resources for researchers (e.g. brochures, resource cards, etc.) which provide quick and easy-to-understand details on how to participate in research.
-These resources are provided free of cost, and can be given to any patients or members of the public who are interested in learning more about what is involved in being a research participant.
+- VCHRI has developed materials for researchers and research centres (e.g. brochures, resource cards, etc.) that provide details on how to participate in research at VCH.
+These resources are provided free of cost and can be distributed to any patients or members of the public who are interested in learning more about becoming a research participant.
+To request materials, contact the VCHRI Communications Specialist.